-- Contractor shall maintain productivity standards sufficient enough to generate target service levels. - Objective A. County and Contractor shall collaborate to meet the goal of 90% of all clients being accepted into the program as being Medi-Cal eligible. - Objective B. Contractor shall strive and continue implementing actions as needed to have less than 5% denial rate in order to maximize available Medi-Cal funds. - Objective C. Each Medi-Cal service provided must meet medical necessity guidelines and meet Medi-Cal requirements as described by service and activity/procedure code.

-Page 16 of 38 Exhibit A • Objective D. Contractor shall document and maintain all clients' records to comply with all Medi-Cal regulations.
+- Contractor shall maintain productivity standards sufficient enough to generate target service levels. - Objective A. County and Contractor shall collaborate to meet the goal of 90% of all clients being accepted into the program as being Medi-Cal eligible. - Objective B. Contractor shall strive and continue implementing actions as needed to have less than 5% denial rate in order to maximize available Medi-Cal funds. - Objective C. Each Medi-Cal service provided must meet medical necessity guidelines and meet Medi-Cal requirements as described by service and activity/procedure code. - Objective D. Contractor shall document and maintain all clients' records to comply with all Medi-Cal regulations.